18praneeth/RVCE-3rd-Sem-CSE-lab-programs-OS-DSA/README.md

 <li>
 <a href="/Data Structure/prog1.c">Use Stack operations to do the following:
 <ul>
-    <li>Assign to avariable name Y the value of the third element from the top of the stack and keep the stack undisturbed.</li>
+    <li>Assign to a variable name Y the value of the third element from the top of the stack and leave the stack undisturbed.</li>
     <li>Given an arbitrary integer n pop out the top n elements.
 A message should be displayed if an unusual condition is encountered</li>
     <li>Assign to a variable name Y the value of the third element from the bottom of the stack and keep the stack undisturbed.</li>
 </ul>